alanng10/class-lang/Docue/Article/Word/a.md

 Word "play" has meaning that is execute media effect.

+Word "shop" has meaning that is buy.

+Word "price" has meaning that is money price.

 Word "compute" has meaning that is process info.

 Word "memory" has meaning that is data store.